gpghilardi/parkedhere/README.md

 ![Screenshot](docs/images/parkedhere_icon.png)

 Two buttons, nothing more, nothing less:
-- "Set position": reads the current position ans stores it in memory (not written anywhere)
+- "Set position": reads the current position ans stores it in app's own data store
 - "Navigate": opens Google Maps and sets it to navigate to the previously stored position

+Stored location data (latitude and longitude scalar values) is persisted, this way we don't lose the stored location data in the unlucky event the app crashes or it's killed by the os for whatever reason.

+Please note the app does nothing without an explicit input from the user, i.e. pressing one of the two buttons.

 ![Screenshot](docs/images/parkedhere_buttons.png)